SriLikesToSing/fastLane/README.md

 2. Provide the following details:
     - Site: example.com
     - Login: user@example.com
-    - Rules: lowercase, uppercase, digits, symbols
+    - Rules: lowercase, uppercase, digits, symbols (include whatever you want)
-    - Exclusion: (leave it blank)
+    - Exclusion: (exclude from any of the above)
     - Length: 16 (or your preferred length)

 3. Enter your master password when prompted.